 The four soil textures used in WEPP are those used in the Disturbed WEPP interface1 and they reflect site specific parent rock and geomorphic features.
 Clay loams are soils derived from shales, limestone and similar decomposing fine-grained sedimentary rock.
 They also are found in lakebeds and areas of ancient lacustrian deposits.
 Silt loams are ash cap and loess soils, soils derived from siltstone or similar sedimentary rock, or found in highly erodible mica/schist geologies.
 Sandy loam is found in glacial outwash areas or areas of decomposed granites and sandstone, and sand deposits.
 Loams are found in areas of glacial till and alluvium.
-Soil data were obtained from the Natural Resources Conservation Service (NRCS)2 and converted to the four types used within WEPP (Brian McMullen, US Forest Service).
+Soil data were obtained from the Natural Resources Conservation Service (NRCS)2 and the Holy Cross Area Soil Survey3, and converted to the four types used within WEPP (Brian McMullen, US Forest Service).